Writing Resources: The Pocket Muse

 This book is packed with ideas and inspiration.
 But it also contains plenty of wisdom and offers practical tips.
 For example, there is a list of classic story elements: setup, complication, rising action, meanwhile, climax, and denouement coupled with examples from the classic tale of Goldilocks and the Three Bears.
 It’s an excellent and simple example of major movements and elements that need to be present in any good piece of fiction.

 The Pocket Muse is an ideal gift for any writer (including yourself).
-It’s a lovely little hardcover, and is great for your desk since it is both decorative and useful.
+It’s a lovely little hardcover, perfect for your desk since it is both decorative and useful.
 When you need a break, are stuck in a rut, or just need something to pass a few minutes, this book will be a treat.
 You can flip through it, open it to some random page, or read through it from cover to cover.
 Any which way, you win!
 Pick up your copy of The Pocket Muse today!

 And of course, this book will help you keep writing.